An introduction to Luxembourg, including facts on the government, Luxembourg’s regions and some of the best sites Luxembourg has to offer.

 Upper Sûre Lake

-Luxembourg’s largest lake is a great place for boating activities and is surrounded by hiking trails that bring you closer to the scenery of the Ardennes.
+Luxembourg’s largest lake is a great place for boating activities and is also surrounded by hiking trails that bring you closer to the scenery of the Ardennes.

 Diekirch National Museum of Military History